KxSystems/docs/docs/license/gcp.md

     with components which are subject to the terms and conditions of “open source” software licenses (“**Open Source Software**”).
-    Open Source Software may be identified in the documentation relating to the Kdb+ Software, or in a list of the Open Source Software provided upon User’s written request.
+    Open Source Software may be identified in the documentation relating to the kdb+ Software, or in a list of the Open Source Software provided upon User’s written request.
 To the extent required by the license that accompanies the Open Source Software, the terms of such license will apply in lieu of the